๐Ÿ† Omniagent API Hackathon ยท May 18 โ€“ June 15 โ€” Register now and start building

 Not necessarily.
 The platform supports both customer-hosted and Napster-hosted model configurations.
 With customer-hosted (Azure OpenAI), you provide your own deployment and credentials.
 With Napster-hosted, Napster manages the model infrastructure and you don't need your own cloud account or deployment.
 You choose the option when creating an API key.

-Can I use the Companion API without the dashboard?
+Can I use the Omniagent API without the dashboard?

 Can I test my agent without writing code?